 See our list of Membership Benefits

-Fill out a membership application form print it out and submit to Dogs Victoria together with a copy of Photo ID.
+Go to our Member Forms page and fill out a new membership application form and submit to Dogs Victoria together with a copy of Photo ID.

 For more information visit our Choosing a Breed page.

 For more information visit our Choosing a Breeder page.

 For more information visit our Breed Information & Registered Breeders page.

 Click here to read about the Dogs Victoria Registers

 For more information visit our Keeping your Dog Safe page.

 Yes, even if you do not plan to breed, show or trial your dog, it is a good idea to transfer your dog into your name.
 It is also recommended in the case your dog is lost, a search on our database using the microchip number will show you as the owner of the dog making it possible to return your dog to you.
 This is also a good reason to notify our office when you move.

 Transferring the dog also shows that you are the legal owner of the dog.
 Should you ever decide to breed or enter shows and require the registration certificate, the process will be much easier if you are already recorded as the owner on our system.
 Also, in the event you may lose your registration certificate you do not need to contact the breeder to apply for a duplicate certificate on your behalf.
 However, if you do plan to breed, show or trial your dog you will need to become a member of Dogs Victoria.

 To transfer your dog, you must have the original pedigree certificate supplied by the breeder and the breeders signature must be present on the reverse side.
 Fill in your own details sign and post in with required fee for transfer to Dogs Victoria.
 We will transfer the dog into your name and send you a new pedigree certificate with your name as the owner.